llllllllll/c-extension-tutorial/tutorial/source/appendix.rst

    Structure used to describe a method of an extension type.
 This structure has four fields.

    .. c:member:: char* PyMethodDef.ml_name

       The name of the method as a C string.

    .. c:member:: PyCFunction PyMethodDef.ml_meth

       A pointer to the C implmenetation of the method.

    .. c:member:: int PyMethodDef.ml_flags

       Flag bits indicating how to call :c:member:`~PyMethodDef.ml_meth` should be called or bound to a class.

+   .. c:member:: char* PyMethodDef.ml_doc

+      The contents of the method's docstring as a C string.
+If this is :c:data:`NULL`, the docstring will be ``None`` in Python.
+This should be created with :c:func:`PyDoc_STRVAR`.

 .. c:macro:: METH_VARARGS